 By the late 1920s he was also leading his own group at the Apex Club and other Chicago locations.
 Despite some touring, he remained largely in Chicago throughout the 1930s and led a big band in 1939.
 About 1943 he resettled in California, where he led a band and also played on recordings and radio programs with Ory.
 A great ensemble player in the traditional New Orleans style, Noone also proved an adept partner for the more modern Louis Armstrong, as the two accompanied singer Lillie Delk Christian's 1928 recordings.
 Noone's greatest impact was as a soloist.

 His full sound, melodic fertility, and graceful command of instrumental technique influenced other early jazz players and also swing-era clarinetists, most notably Benny Goodman.
 The 1928 recordings of his Apex Club band, featuring his interplay with alto saxophonist Joe Poston, are a transition between the early jazz ensemble and the more modern swing style, as represented by the solos of Noone and his pianist, Earl Hines.
 Some of them include Apex Blues, Four or Five Times, Sweet Sue, and I Know That You Know.
-Jimmie Noone died on April 19, 1944 in Los Angeles, California.
+Jimmie Noone, noted for his lyricism and refinement of technique died on April 19, 1944 in Los Angeles, California.